microsoft/Zen/README.md

 <a name="generating-test-inputs"></a>
-### Generating test inputs
+## Generating test inputs

-As a final use case, Zen can automatically generate interesting use cases for a given model by finding inputs that will lead to different execution paths.
-For instance, consider again the insertion sort implementation.
+Zen can automatically generate test inputs for a given model by finding inputs that will lead to different execution paths.
+For instance, consider an insertion sort implementation.
 We can ask Zen to generate test inputs for the function that can then be used, for instance to test other sorting algorithms:

 ```csharp
 var f = new ZenFunction<FSeq<byte>, FSeq<byte>>(l => Sort(l));